 Because ants are so small, it is often difficult to view them as serious threats.
 However, ants may be more than a nuisance.
 They can also cause serious problems for your home.

-Pavement ants often make their way into homes looking for food and water.
+Pavement ants often make their way into homes, looking for food and water.
 They typically do not cause any property damage, but nobody wants lines of ants in their kitchen.
-Because they tend to nest under slabs of concrete, it is possible that give enough time that can cause issues with a sidewalk or patio.
+Because they tend to nest under slabs of concrete, it is possible that giving enough time that can cause issues with a sidewalk or patio.

 European fire ants are mostly undesirable because you do not want your family and pets to be exposed to their painful sting.
 It is also important for the local ecosystem to eliminate these invaders as thoroughly as possible.